RouninMedia/setTabIndexes/README.md

 Notably absent from the list above are negative integers lower than `-1` such as `-2`, `-3`, `-4` etc.

-Arguably, this advice is for an era when every UI element was simultaneously visible on the screen and before screen UIs regularly featured dropdown menus, modals, dialogs etc.
+Arguably, this advice is for an era when every UI element was simultaneously visible on the screen - that is, before screen UIs regularly featured dropdown menus, modals, dialogs etc.

 Essentially the advice above is for the _web of documents_.
 It could benefit with a (long overdue) update for the _web of apps_.